 We want you, our audience, to choose your favourite poster to be included in the display.
 Throughout 2019 we will be running a series of polls on social media.
 Please follow us on our Twitter page to take part in the polls.

 The first selections for the theme was ‘People Prefer’, a very popular campaign that ran through the 1930s.
 Theatre-Goers, Farmers, Blondes and Brunettes, Policemen and Pilots, plus many other professions and hobbyists – all used Shell.
 A bold statement portrayed in a variety of styles by leading artists of the decade including John Armstrong, Ben Nicholson, Graham Sutherland, Tristram Hillier, Edward McKnight Kauffer and Charles Mozley.

-The next categories to be selected were: artists, aviation, Irish landscape, English landscape.
-Scottish and Welsh landscapes are to follow along with women in motoring, favourite slogans, development & innovation and finished with the seasons.
+The next categories to be selected were: artists, aviation, Irish landscape, English landscape, Scottish and Welsh landscapes.
+We follow with women in motoring, favourite slogans, development & innovation and finished with the seasons.
 The voting has now closed and we are working on including these posters in the final exhibitions.

 UPDATE: Our exhibitions venues are currently closed and dates for the 100 year anniversary exhibitions have been postponed.